MJKWoolnough/json2xml/README.md

 }
 ```

-Converter represents the ongoing conversion from JSON to XML
+Converter represents the ongoing conversion from JSON to XML.

 #### func  Tokens

 ```go
 func Tokens(j JSONDecoder) *Converter
 ```
-Tokens provides a JSON converter that implements the xml.TokenReader interface
+Tokens provides a JSON converter that implements the xml.TokenReader interface.

 #### func (*Converter) Token

 ```go
 func (c *Converter) Token() (xml.Token, error)
 ```
-Token gets a xml.Token from the Converter, as per the xml.TokenReader interface
+Token gets a xml.Token from the Converter, as per the xml.TokenReader interface.

 #### type JSONDecoder